-Graduate and professional students are required to complete Not Anymore for Graduate Students, an online sexual and gender-based harassment, sexual assault, dating and domestic violence, and stalking awareness and prevention educational program that provides options for bystander intervention and information on risk reduction.
-Graduate and professional students also receive written information about their rights and options and are offered other educational resources and primary prevention and awareness programming through their different colleges and the Graduate School.
-Graduate and professional student programming includes interactive seminars and presentations held throughout the year.
+Incoming graduate and professional students are required to complete Not Anymore for Graduate Students, an online sexual and gender-based harassment, sexual assault, dating and domestic violence, and stalking awareness and prevention educational program that provides options for bystander intervention and information on risk reduction.
+The program is customized with information about University policies and students' rights and resources.
+Ongoing graduate and professional student programming includes interactive seminars and presentations held throughout the year.